“Fibber McGee and Molly” – How the Golden Age of Radio Made Johnson a Household Name

 Then in 1934, two executives heard about a local program on Chicago’s NBC station called “Smackout.”
 It featured real-life married couple Marion and Jim Jordan.

 Jack Louis, brother-in-law to H.F. and the company’s advertising counsel, and William Connolly, then public relations vice president, liked what they heard.
 William described hearing, “a quality in the voices of the players, a warmth and hominess, which was refreshing.”

 Adding writer Don Quinn, the “Fibber McGee and Molly” show began development.
 This primetime situation comedy followed the adventures of a working-class couple — the perpetual storyteller Fibber McGee and his wife Molly.
 Most of the episodes took place in their home in Wistful Vista.

 Eleven stations signed on the first year, and it went on to become one of the most popular shows in radio’s heyday.
 The show’s announcer, Harlow Wilcox, would expertly weave in an ad for Johnson’s Wax, earning him the nickname Waxy and ensuring the company held a welcome place in the hearts of listeners around the country.

 Enduring Laughs with a Comedy Classic

 SC Johnson sponsored “Fibber McGee and Molly” for 15 years, introducing families to many of our products including one of our greatest early successes.
-Glo-Coat™ self-polishing floor wax launched in 1932, and was a key focus of the radio program’s ads.
-With the Great Depression underway, few companies were spending advertising dollars to support new products.
+Glo-Coat™ self-polishing floor wax launched in 1932, and was a key focus of the radio programme’s advertisements.
+With the Great Depression under way, few companies were spending advertising dollars to support new products.
 But H.F. believed that if a product was truly superior, it could thrive even in the most difficult economic times.